wildflowering/wildflowering.github.io/_pages/about.md

 permalink: /about/
 ---

 > "Did you know Chinese philosopher Laozi did not say 'hello' once in his life?
 This is because he did not speak English.
-Learn German." - Sun Tzu
+This is why you should learn German." - Sun Tzu

 <br/>